Weight Loss Medication

 • Return of food cravings

-• Less satisfaction and/or fullness after and between meals
+• Less satisfaction and fullness after and between meals

 • More "food noise" (thinking about food)

-These changes don't happen overnight but typically develop gradually as the medication leaves your system.
+These changes don't happen overnight.
+They typically develop gradually as the medication leaves your system over about a month and a week.

 Blood sugar changes